 Missed the live workshop?
 Watch a 4-minute recap on Panopto!

 TAEC also encourages students to perform a Time Audit.
 Are you spending time in the most efficient manner?
 Are there ways to condense and streamline your schedule?
-Check out the Interactive Time Audit spreadsheet (Excel) and then connect with a Learning Specialist to discuss ways to adjust your weekly schedule.
+Check out the Interactive Time Audit spreadsheet (Excel) and discover ways to adjust your weekly schedule.

 - Note major deadlines: Identify when major projects, exams, homework deadlines, and participation in online discussions are due.
 Build them into your own calendaring system.

 - Set your own schedule: Try setting a weekly schedule.
 Allot time to “attend” lecture, complete readings, tackle homework, study, and watch videos.
 Use applications that can send you reminders (calendar or reminder apps on your computer or phone would be useful) to stay on track.

 - Chunk your time: It is easy to get lost in working on assignments.
 Try to break your work time into smaller pieces so you spend a specific amount of time working on any one part of a course before moving to something new.

 - Reflect on your process: Check in with yourself periodically to determine if your time management is working.
 Make adjustments as needed.

 Working remotely means changing how and where you tackle your course work and tasks.
 Here are some suggestions as you build out your space:

 - Where work happens: Create a space that is conducive to your learning style.
 What furniture and equipment do you need to work at your best?
 As much as possible, build your work space to enable your success.

 - Eliminate distractions: Consider what causes your distractions the most.
 Turn off or silence notifications from your cell phone and use focusing applications to keep you from wandering to social media or other sites/applications.
 The following applications might be helpful: Freedom, ColdTurkey, StayFocusd (Chrome), or Leechbox (Firefox).